-Airports utilize large amounts of space, and support vast infrastructure and numerous buildings, much like a small city.
-It is, however, the complex operational challenges combined with the size that makes an airport a fertile environment for Building Information Modeling and Management.
-An airport is a combination of many systems that themselves contain several functions organized together.
-From the outside, it may look like a chaotic system and maybe your last trip may have confirmed this idea, but trust me; an airport is a well-planned and intricate system where many experienced professionals have worked hard to ensure all the details are considered.
-During the processing of aircraft and passengers, there are many outside factors that can cause issues for airport planning, such as weather, human behavior, system breakdowns, all of which will contribute to an unhappy experience for travelers.
+Airports use large amounts of space as well as support vast infrastructure and numerous buildings, much like a small city.
+It is, however, the complex operational challenges, combined with their sizes, that makes airports fertile ground for Building Information Modeling and Management (BIM).
+Airports are a combination of many systems that include several functions organized together.
+From the outside, it may look like a chaotic system; perhaps your last trip may have confirmed this idea.
+However, an airport is a well-planned and intricate system where many experienced professionals have worked hard to ensure that all details are considered.
+During the processing of aircraft and passengers, there are many outside factors that can cause issues for airport planning, such as weather, human behavior and system breakdowns—all of which will contribute to an unhappy experience for travelers and employees alike.

-Airport authorities are aware of the role that airports play in the business and leisure ecosystem and they want to improve their revenues by increasing the traffic and by reducing passenger disruptions.
-One aspect of this is to put in place everything for the airlines to service their clients better, in a timely manner, with all necessary accommodations.
+Airport authorities are aware of the role that airports play in the business and leisure ecosystem: they want to improve their revenues by increasing traffic and reducing passenger disruptions.
+One means to achieve these goals is to put in place everything for the airlines to serve their clients better, in a timely manner, with all necessary accommodations.
 In the end, airline clients are airport clients.

-To succeed in this, great terminal designs with intuitive way-finding, efficient check-in and baggage handling processes, rapid security verification, clean and sufficient restrooms, good retail and restaurants are expected.
-One of the low hanging fruits of BIM benefits is the enhanced visualization within the 3D environment such as Virtual/augmented reality.
-The immersion in the future environment stimulates decision-making and ideas from the airport operators.
-The focus should be on the effectiveness of the operations while creating a comfortable environment where the passengers have a great experience.
+To succeed, great terminal designs with intuitive wayfinding, efficient check-in and baggage handling processes, rapid security verifications, clean and sufficient restrooms, good retail stores and restaurants are expected.
+One of the low hanging fruits of BIM’s benefits for airports is enhanced visualization within the 3D environment, such as virtual/augmented reality.
+This immersive experience in a future environment accelerates fosters new ideas and acceleratse decision-making on the part of the airport operators.
+The focus should be on the effectiveness of the operations while creating a comfortable environment in which the passengers actually enjoy their airport experience.

 Few airports in North America and Europe are built from scratch.
-The construction scope is most likely to be renovations or expansion of an existing facility, or both.
+The construction scope is most likely to be renovations or expansions of an existing facility—or both.
 The operational planning associated with construction should have as few impacts or no impacts on regular operations.
-A rigorous model coordination process during design and pre-construction will lower the risks for design/constructability errors and reworks.
-4D simulations done at the right time can also have enormous benefits and prevent potential design or planning errors.
+A rigorous model coordination process during the design and pre-construction phases will lower the risks for design/constructability errors and reworks.
+4D simulations performed at the right time can also have tremendous benefits and prevent potential design or planning errors.

-Other impacts on OPEX are the energy costs.
-The wide spaces of passenger terminals, the baggage handling high energy consumers and outside temperature variations makes sustainability a very interesting subject for airports.
-Again, BIM provides the tools to quickly identify the best designs by allowing iterations to be done in the early stages of the design.
-Reducing carbon footprint is also a key driver for airports efforts supporting their sustainability efforts.
+Other impacts on OPEX are energy costs.
+The wide spaces of passenger terminals, baggage handling, high-energy consumers and outside temperature variations makes sustainability a very important topic for airports.
+Again, BIM provides the tools to quickly identify the best designs for energy savings by allowing iterations to be performed in the early stages of the design process.
+Reducing their carbon footprints is also a key driver for airports as they ramp up their sustainability efforts.

-Finally, functioning systems are essential to provide the on-demand functionalities for the airlines and passengers, therefore airport authorities focus on maintaining those systems.
-For this, the information on equipment must be integrated early during and after the construction or renovation of the infrastructure to be available when the building is operational.
-Sophisticated airport authorities have operational readiness plans dedicated to ensuring smooth transitions from construction to operation and they also have their maintenance operators involved in the projects from scope definition to project delivery, preparing for the big switch.
+Finally, functioning systems are essential to providing the on-demand functionalities for the airlines and passengers; therefore, airport authorities must focus on maintaining those systems.
+To achieve this, equipment information must be integrated early on—during and after the construction or renovation of the infrastructure—to be available when the building is operational.
+Sophisticated airport authorities have operational readiness plans dedicated to ensuring smooth transitions from construction to operation.
+They also have their maintenance operators involved throughout the projects—from scope definition to project delivery—as they prepare for the big switch.

-These are just a few of the uses of BIM, there are many other uses for airports.
-I like to say that the limit is only your BIMagination.
-Be imaginative and leverage the tools to achieve better results in your project execution.
+These are just a few of BIM’s uses for airports.
+I like to say that the only limit is your BIMagination.
+Be imaginative and leverage the tools to achieve better results in your airport development project.

-Thinking out loud, this article could also have been written for pharmaceutical facilities, casinos, theme parks (big Disney fan here!), etc.
+Come to think of it, this article could also have been written for other massive-scale projects such as pharmaceutical facilities, casinos, theme parks (big Disney fan here!), etc.